Left it to the last minute? Here’s the Library guide to overcoming 3 classic crises…By Karina Beck

 I don’t have time to read everything on the list!

-Maybe you’ve been issued a very long list of recommended module texts, or are faced with a myriad of Encore search results which you just don’t have time to fully work through now.
+Maybe you’ve been issued a very long list of recommended module texts, or are faced with a myriad of Library Search results which you just don’t have time to fully work through now.
 Try the following…

 - Double check your reading list – does it categorise items into core and supplementary sections or similar?
 If your lecturer has prioritised them you’d be wise to follow their guidance!